Kitami/ChatGPTLogSaveScript/README.md

 # ChatGPTLogSaveScript
-Save ChatGPT log as a html (work on Chrome console)
+Save ChatGPT log as a html (work on Chrome Devtools console)